-JOHN BREKKE joined the University of Southern California School of Social Work faculty in 1984, where he has taught research and clinical courses in the MSW program and PhD courses on treatment outcome research and research grant writing.
+JOHN BREKKE joined the faculty in 1984.
+Since then, he has taught research and clinical courses in the MSW program and PhD courses on treatment outcome research and research grant writing.
 Prior to assuming an academic appointment, Dr. Brekke held a number of clinical positions working with persons diagnosed with severe and persistent mental illness in inpatient and outpatient settings.
 He has also done clinical practice and program development in the area of domestic violence, specializing in the structured treatment of men who batter.

 Since 1989, Dr. Brekke has been the principal investigator on five longitudinal studies funded by the National Institute of Mental Health (NIMH) and one funded by the Substance Abuse and Mental Health Services Administration.
 His work focuses on the improvement of community-based services for individuals diagnosed with severe mental illness.
 He is currently a principal investigator on three NIMH grants.
 One studies the integration of biological aspects of mental disorder into psychosocial rehabilitation for individuals with schizophrenia, and he is developing biosocial models for understanding the course and outcome of schizophrenia.
 A second project seeks to speed the use of evidence-based practices into community-based treatment for individuals with schizophrenia.
 The third project uses mixed methods to study the transformation of community-based mental health services at the levels of policy implementation, organizational change and consumer outcomes.
 Dr. Brekke is also the functional outcomes core director on the NIMH-funded Center for the Study of Cognition and Emotion in Schizophrenia.